 \textit{Adaptivity: Depth Ablation and Solution Refinement.} To test architectural adaptivity, we vary the number of residual blocks.
-Figure~\ref{fig:ac_hidden_layers} demonstrates that increasing the number of residual blocks in HyResPINN leads to consistently lower errors, outperforming the competing methods.
+Figure~\ref{fig:ac_hidden_layers} demonstrates that increasing the number of residual blocks in HyResPINNs leads to consistently lower errors, outperforming the competing methods.
 Residual learning allows deeper networks to refine predictions iteratively, progressively improving both global structure and sharp transitions.
-The competing methods struggle to maintain accuracy as depth increases, whereas HyResPINN remains robust, demonstrating the effectiveness of deep hybrid residual learning.
+The competing methods struggle to maintain accuracy as depth increases, whereas HyResPINNs remains robust, demonstrating the effectiveness of deep hybrid residual learning.
 Specifically, the standard PINNs prediction error increases as the network becomes deeper, eventually failing to capture any part of the solution.
 ResNets errors also increase with increased depth, though at a slower rate than the standard PINN.
 This is likely due to the static skip connection in the standard residual architecture design, preventing the adaptive learning of residual connections.